alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 \* _In fact, the very act of building a component library for Brutalist design defeats the purpose.
 That said, I'm implementing barebones components that most immediately resemble the style.
 Plus, I suck at naming things_ 🤦‍♂️.

-I also chose to use Emotion for my styling library.
+I also chose <a href="https://emotion.sh/" target="_blank">Emotion</a> for my styling library.
 I've used it in a few projects and admire its versatility.

 Phew.
 With a few key decisions made, it's time to start coding.

 If you want to skip the walkthrough, the finished project is hosted <a href="https://react-brutalist-ui.sh" target="_blank">here</a>.
-Check out the <a href="https://github.com/alephnode/react-brutalist-ui" target="_blank">source code on GitHub</a>, while you're at it.
+Check out the <a href="https://github.com/alephnode/react-brutalist-ui" target="_blank">source code on GitHub</a> while you're at it.

 _Note: This article assumes a basic understanding of React, Node, and Yarn workflows.
 Refer to their respective documentation/getting started guides if you need a refresher before continuing._